 Ok, first things first: I got this recipe from Dean Brettschneider‘s book “Bread”.
 I had the pleasure to meet him during one of his baking classes and it was amazing to see him in action.
-He not only has the best bread on this island but is also extremely passionate about his work.
+He not only has the best bread in Singapore but is also extremely passionate about his work.

 * 8 g of salt

 * 100 g of cubed and cooked pumpkin

 1. Warm up the oven at 200° C if using a fan and 220° C if using a conventional oven.